augustyniakamil/javascript-tasks/README.md

 ---

 ### Task 10
-Create a function (`getPeople`) which has one argument as `String` type.
-The argument is a searching phrase.
+Create a function (`getPeople`) which returns people that match to the passed searching phrase.

+* The function has one argument as `String` type
 * You should get the people array that matches the passed searching phrase
 * The argument should have minimum 3 chars
 * If the argument has less than 3 chars, returns an empty array.